Kemptville Mixed Doubles Fall Classic

 - Round Robin with 4 pools of 5 teams.

-- Best 8 overall records will make the playoffs.
+- Top 2 records from each pool will make the playoffs.

-- Tie-breakers based on Record, Head-to-head record(if applicable), then Last Stone Draw (LSD) Totals (best 9 of 10).
+- Playoff seeding tie-breakers based on Record, then Last Stone Draw (LSD) totals.

 - This event will adhere to the World Curling Federation (WCF) rulebook.
 All equipment must comply with WCF regulations and be approved for use in official competition.